sveetch/PO-Projects/README.rst

 then add it and manage language translation and finally export all these PO to include it in your app (django or another).

-**This is in alpha staging, models are not stable yet, there is no documentation and frontend is far from usable, you've be warned!**
+**This is in beta staging, models are not stable yet, there is no documentation and frontend is far from usable, you've be warned!**

 Actually we have
 ================